MicrosoftDocs/cpp-docs/docs/atl/example-implementing-a-property-page.md

   - "zh-tw"
 ---
 # Example: Implementing a Property Page
 This example shows how to build a property page that displays (and allows you to change) properties of the [Document Classes](../mfc/document-classes.md) interface.
-This interface is exposed by documents in Visual Studio's [Common Environment Object Model Examples](http://msdn.microsoft.com/library/919cdb58-9f6d-45e6-a0f1-9ca8f6e7051f) (although the property page that you'll create won't care where the objects it manipulates come from as long as they support the correct interface).

  The example is based on the [ATLPages sample](../visual-cpp-samples.md).